ZachcZhang/zachczhang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a research assistant at the Hong Kong University of Science and Technology (Guangzhou).
-I am currently involved in the research of large language models, from data corpus collection, processing & synthesis, model fine-tuning evaluation to deployment.
-At the same time, I was responsible for the development of internal software systems, such as labeling models, data evaluation, data management and other platforms.
-I used to be a DevOps software engineer responsible for Tencent's enterprise payment project.
-My current goal is to become a researcher and conduct practical theoretical research on LLMs.
+I am currently a research assistant at the Hong Kong University of Science and Technology (Guangzhou), where I am involved in research on large language models and doing platform application development work.
+My work encompasses data corpus collection, processing and synthesis, model fine-tuning, evaluation, and deployment.
+Additionally, I develop internal software systems, including labeling models, data evaluation, and data management platforms,etc. Previously, I was a DevOps software engineer responsible for Tencent’s enterprise payment project.
+My current goal is to become a researcher and conduct practical theoretical research on large language models (LLMs).

 ## Work Experience
 - **2023.09 - present, the Hong Kong University of Science and Technology (Guangzhou), Research Assistant**